 Leaf Pickup – The City of Owosso provides a curbside leaf pick up service each fall.
 For details regarding this program see the link to the right for the most recent Leaf Pickup Brochure.

-Composting - This is a service the must be carried out through a private waste management company because the city does not accept grass clippings at the city drop-off site.
+Composting - This is a service that must be carried out through a private waste management company because the city does not accept grass clippings at the city drop-off site.
 We advise people to purchase a mulching mower or contact their trash disposal company for information regarding the disposal of grass clippings.

 Snow Removal – While snow removal is provided by the city on public streets and public parking lots, property owners must maintain their own drives, parking areas, and sidewalks.
 Sidewalks serving the public must be cleared within 24 hours of a snow event.
 For more details, see the Snow Removal Guide link on the right side of this page.